We Were Never Meant to Go It Alone

 As a wife and mother, I was used to holding space for others, used to being capable.

-But then I sat in circle with women I had just met — in a foreign country, no less — and something cracked open.
+But then I sat in circle with women I had just met, in a foreign country nonetheless, and something cracked open.

 Not in a dramatic way.
-Just a quiet, steady recognition: this is what I’ve been missing.
+Just a quiet recognition: this is what I’ve been missing.

 Not therapy.
 Not self-help.
 Not advice.